Why Closing the Customer Feedback Loop is a High-Value Activity

 Never Create the Expectation that you WILL Follow Up

 Of course, it would be very difficult for any busy consumer-facing business to follow up on every piece of feedback, particularly if you’re being successful at capturing it in high volumes.
 And the truth is, the worst thing you can do is to create the expectation that there will be a follow up when you don’t have the resources to do it.
 It is always better to under-promise and over-deliver to wow customers rather than doing it the other way around and disappoint them.

 The goal should be to respond to as much customer feedback as possible, which in an ideal world would be all of it.
 Avoid promising that you WILL follow up but certainly do not state that you WILL NEVER follow up.
 There is nothing wrong with offering a secondary channel that will receive a more immediate customer support response, but stating outright that the feedback being provided is not going to get any direct attention is discourteous at best.

 For simplicity, let’s assume there are only two types of customers.
 Happy loyal customers (aka promoters) and unhappy customers who are ready to do business with someone else (aka detractors).
-The benefits of following up with both are different so we’ll look at them separately:
+The benefits of following up with both customer types are different so we’ll look at them separately:

 Why respond to customer feedback from promoters?

 If you’re only going to reply to a small percentage of feedback your time is probably better spent on detractors, but there is a lot of value to be gained from promoter follow-ups.
 These people already like your business enough to be willing to tell their friends and colleagues to avail of your services.
 Imagine the pleasant surprise and subsequent increase in advocacy levels if you come back with a well-timed —

 “Really appreciate your kind words and continued support.”